yifanlu0227/yifanlu0227.github.io/_includes/misc.md

 <div align="center">
 <img src="./assets/img/gallery/sichuanyunhai_.jpg" width="40%" >
 <br>
 <strong>2023.10.18</strong> I climbed over the mountain valley at an altitude of 4650m.
-The drone and I were both above the sea of clouds, waiting for the sunrise.
+The drone and I were both above the clouds, waiting for the sunrise.
 </div>